jhonatasrm/tabs-privacy/README.md

 ## Features

 1. Hide all tabs with one click
+2. Hide all tabs with a shortcut (default Alt + P)
-2. Reduces the number of open tabs shown
+3. Reduces the number of open tabs shown
+4. Languages supported: English and Brazilian Portuguese

 ## How to test this Add-on